davidtazy/QMake2CMake/README.md

 - CONFIG-=qt , no Qt dependencies
 - DEFINES
 - INCLUDEPATH
-- CONFIG custom vars can define new lines on cmakelist.txt with a json config file (see [example/config.json](example/config.json))
+- CONFIG values and custom variable can define new lines on cmakelist.txt with a json config file (see [example/config.json](example/config.json))
+-
 # Examples

 libToto.pro: